Periodontal Disease Types

 Periodontal diseases – also known as gum diseases – are infections of the structures around the teeth.
 There are many different kinds of gum disease, all of which vary in symptoms and intensity.
 These include:

-- Gingivitis:This is the first manifestation of gum disease.
-While there is usually no pain or discomfort at this stage, bleeding, swollen or reddening can appear within the soft tissue.
+- Gingivitis:This is the earliest manifestation of gum disease.
+While there is usually no pain or discomfort at this stage, bleeding, swollen or reddening can appear within the soft tissue of the gums.

 - Chronic Periodontitis: During this progression of gum disease, enzymes and toxins continue to irritate and inflame the soft tissue and start to cause gum recession.
 Both rapid and chronic tissue loss can also begin to loosen the periodontal ligament that keep teeth in place.